cyrex562/imgui-rs/docs/BACKENDS.md

 If you want portability, you can use multiple backends and choose between them either at compile time or at runtime.

-**Example A**: your engine is built over Windows + DirectX11 but you have your own high-level rendering system layered over DirectX11.<BR>
+**Example A**: your engine is built over windows + DirectX11 but you have your own high-level rendering system layered over DirectX11.<BR>
 Suggestion: try using imgui_impl_win32.cpp + imgui_impl_dx11.cpp first.
 Once it works, if you really need it you can replace the imgui_impl_dx11.cpp code with a custom renderer using your own rendering functions, and keep using the standard Win32 code etc.

-**Example B**: your engine runs on Windows, Mac, Linux and uses DirectX11, Metal, Vulkan respectively.<BR>
+**Example B**: your engine runs on windows, Mac, Linux and uses DirectX11, Metal, Vulkan respectively.<BR>
 Suggestion: use multiple generic backends!
 Once it works, if you really need it you can replace parts of backends with your own abstractions.